-For children in the custody of DCS, if attempts to contact the DCS Specialist or the DCS Supervisor is unsuccessful, contact the Mercy RBHA Child Welfare Single Point of Contact at DCS@MercyCareAZ.org to assist with reengagement.
-For DCS CHP who have been in services under one year and all re-engagement attempts have been unsuccessful, please contact the Mercy RBHA Child Welfare Single Point of Contact at DCS@MercyCareAZ.org.
+For children in the custody of DCS, if attempts to contact the DCS Specialist or the DCS Supervisor is unsuccessful, contact the Mercy RBHA Child Welfare Single Point of Contact at [DCS@MercyCareAZ.org](mailto:DCS@MercyCareAZ.org) to assist with reengagement.
+For CMDP Youth who have been in services under one year and all re-engagement attempts have been unsuccessful, please contact the Mercy RBHA Child Welfare Single Point of Contact at [DCS@MercyCareAZ.org](mailto:DCS@MercyCareAZ.org).